Discussion of Nature’s Design Solutions in Tintinnids: Masters of Microzooplankton Survival

 One example of a mutualistic interaction involves tintinnids and diatoms, a subgroup of phytoplankton.
 While tintinnids occasionally prey on diatoms, they predominantly coexist in a symbiotic relationship.
 In this partnership, diatoms attach themselves to the lorica of tintinnids, leading to modifications in both organisms (see Figure 10 for illustration).
 The diatom’s attachment preserves its own morphology while modifying the soft body of the tintinnid to enhance its size and protection (Gómez, 2020).
 This mutualistic bond offers several advantages, including improved buoyancy and motility and access to nutrients for diatoms (Vincent et al., 2018).
 Indeed, the attachment of the diatom to the tintinnid’s loricae increases the hydrodynamic drag of the ciliate, which leads to the tintinnid going deeper in the water, which helps it to get away from predators.
 Concerning diatoms, their motility is improved due to the movement of the ciliate they are attached to, allowing them to present horizontal displacements, which are not observed in free-living diatoms.
 With improved buoyancy and motility, access to nutrients and other resources such as light and food is easier (Gómez, 2020).
 Tintinnids, in turn, experience enhanced buoyancy, facilitated by the alteration of feeding current dynamics in their favor (Vincent et al., 2018).
 Their enlarged size affords them increased protection against smaller predators such as copepods (Gómez, 2020).
 These outcomes underscore the mutual advantages inherent in this symbiotic relationship.

-Figure 10.
+Fig. 10.
 Illustration of different kinds of tintinnid-diatom associations (A is between live Laackmanniella naviculaefera and live Fragilariopsis spp, B is between empty L. naviculaefera and empty diatom frustules, C is between empty L. naviculaefera and live Fragilariopsis spp, D is between live L. naviculaefera and F. curta with F. rhombica and E and F are between empty Codonellopsis and live Fragilariopsis spp.)
 (Armbrecht et al., 2017).

 Conversely, tintinnids also encounter parasites that can destroy their generative nucleus or release toxins, typically resulting in the demise of the ciliate, though instances of complete recovery have been recorded (Coats & Bachvaroff, 2012).
 The boundary between tintinnid parasites and predators remains obscure, as both can inflict fatal harm within a similar timeframe (Coats & Bachvaroff, 2012).
 One example of parasitism towards tintinnids is parasitic dinoflagellates, as depicted in Figure 10.
 When infected, tintinnid reproduction is significantly hindered.
 Tintinnid parasites persist across seasons, contributing to common and recurrent declines in tintinnid populations (Coats & Bachvaroff, 2012).
 Intriguingly, these organisms, though detrimental to tintinnids, play a role in the recycling of materials at the microbial level (Coats & Bachvaroff, 2012).

-Figure 11.
+Fig. 11.
 The infection cycle of a tintinnid by parasitic dinoflagellates (h is the host, fv is the food vacuoles, s are the sporocytes, sporogenic division products preceding spore formation and pn is the parasite nucleus) (Coats & Bachvaroff, 2012).

-Their Role in the Marine Environment
+Their role in the marine environment

 Tintinnids establish not only individual relationships with specific organisms but also participate in broader ecological connections within their environment.
 These microscopic ciliates are integral components of the microzooplankton community (McManus & Santoferrara, 2013), which, in turn, plays a vital role in the marine ecosystem by facilitating the transfer of matter and energy, sustaining the microbial food web, and contributing to the food chain (Li et al., 2016).
 Tintinnids effectively bridge the gap between nanozooplankton and mesoplankton, functioning as both consumers of nanozooplankton and as prey for mesoplankton.